Organizations working to decrease infant mortality in Indiana

-INDIANAPOLIS, Ind.– The Indiana State Department of Health says the Hoosier State has seen the biggest decrease in six years for infant mortality, yet there’s still a lot of work to do.
+INDIANAPOLIS, Ind.-- The Indiana State Department of Health says the Hoosier State has seen the biggest decrease in six years for infant mortality, yet there’s still a lot of work to do.

 There are nurses stationed across the state waiting to help, in hopes of saving the lives.
 Being a young, single mother is challenging in many ways.